stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

-# Creating an OpenShift cluster on Amazon Web Services
+# Creating a cluster on Amazon Web Services

 You can use the Red Hat Advanced Cluster Management for Kubernetes console to create a Red Hat OpenShift Container Platform cluster on Amazon Web Services (AWS).